 You may feel angry about your diagnosis.
 You may also resent other people for being well.
 These are normal reactions.
 They are more likely when you feel frightened, stressed or unwell.
 You may get angry with your family, friends or partner.
 Tell them you are angry at your illness and not at them.
 Finding ways to relax can help with anger.
 This can include talking about or writing down how you feel, doing gentle exercise, having relaxation therapy or meditating.
-We have more information about these methods in our booklet Cancer and complementary therapies (see page 116).
+We have more information about finding ways to relax in our booklet Cancer and complementary therapies (see page 108).